pluginever/wc-min-max-quantities/readme.txt

 == Frequently Asked Questions ==

+= Can I set different quantity limits for different products? =

+Yes, the Min Max Quantities Plugin allows you to set unique minimum and maximum purchase quantities for each product and product variation.
+You have complete control over these quantity limits.

+= Can I apply different values for different variations of the same variable product? =

+Yes, you can apply different values for different variations of the same variable product and also you can apply the same rules for variables combined.

+= From where do I get the documentation? =

+You have to visit the site to view the documentation/user manual.

+= Will the plugin restrict customers from purchasing more than the maximum quantity? =

+Yes, customers will not be able to add more than the specified maximum quantity of a product to their cart.
+The plugin ensures that the maximum quantity limit is reached.

+= Can I customize the error messages for quantity requirements? =

+Yes, the Min Max Quantities Plugin provides options to customize the error messages displayed to customers when they try to add quantities outside the set limits.
+You can effectively communicate the quantity requirements to your customers.

+= Can I set quantity limits across my entire store or only for specific products? =

+With the Min Max Quantities Plugin, you have the flexibility to set quantity limits either globally across your entire store or for specific products and variations.
+The choice is yours.

 = Which min/max rule takes priority over the other? = There are multiple levels of min/max rules that you can assign to your products.
 The rules have a hierarchy to prioritize one rule over the other.
 Find below the priority of min/max rules from high to low: